-- You can shower normally with the tube, but avoid baths or hot tubs to reduce infection risk.
-If you must have a bath, keep the water at least 2 inches below the insertion site. - Keep the area around the tube dry to prevent infection. - Before showering, cover the dressing with a waterproof material, such as plastic wrap or a purchased product (such as AquaGuard, Leukomed T Plus, Sealtight Shield Dressing Protector, Shower Shield, etc.) to prevent it from getting wet. - You should discuss best practice options with your Ontario Health atHome (Home Care) nurse.
+- You can shower normally with the tube, but avoid baths or hot tubs to reduce the risk of infection; clean the skin around the catheter daily with warm water and a mild soap, then gently pat it dry. - Keep the area around the tube dry to prevent infection. - Talk to your Ontario Health atHome (Home Care) nurse before showering to see if covering the dressing with a waterproof material, such as plastic wrap or a purchased product (such as AquaGuard, Leukomed T Plus, Sealtight Shield Dressing Protector, Shower Shield, etc.) will benefit you. - You should discuss best practice options with your Ontario Health at Home nurse.
 These types of covers are available online through sites such as Amazon Canada or at home healthcare stores, such as WellWise by Shoppers Drugmart.